-Dr. Garrick is Professor in the Department of Civil Engineering and co-Director of the Sustainable Cities Research Group at the University of Connecticut.
+Dr. Garrick is a Professor Emeritus with the Department of Civil Engineering and co-Director of the Sustainable Cities Research Group at the University of Connecticut.
 In these roles he has led groundbreaking research on street networks and their impacts on traffic safety - including bike and pedestrian safety, car travel and the health of citizens; the evolution of parking provision in cities and its impact on the urban fabric of the city and its role in inducing more traffic in cities; the factors contributing to the widening gap between the USA and other developed countries in terms of traffic fatality; the potential societal impacts of autonomous vehicles; the design and operations of streets designed according to shared space concepts.

 Areas of Expertise (6)

 Urban Street Networks

 Purdue University: Ph.D.
 1986

 Purdue University: M.S.C.E.
 1983